-Kind’s Foundation Is Investing $20 Million To Teach Kids Empathy | Fast Company
+Kind’s Foundation Is Investing $20 Million To Teach Kids Empathy

 Healthy snack bars can’t really challenge that directly, so Lubetzky has found a different way to tackle the subject.
 In 2015, he launched the Kind Foundation, a nonprofit backed by corporate revenue and Lubetzky’s own money that funds other types of socially good initiatives.
 “Our social mission, which centers around inspiring kindness, has been a core part of the company’s DNA since day one,” Kind Foundation director Dana Rosenberg says in an email.
 (That format is similar to PeaceWorks, another food-related company that Lubetzky launched in the mid-’90s to create business collaborations between polarized cultural groups like Israelis and Palestinians, which also has a foundation dedicated to unifying people in other ways.)

 The foundation started with $3 million from Kind, and has received another $1.8 million from Lubetzky through a donor advised fund.
 So far, the group has started several programs to uproot institutionalized inequality, including Kind People, a 2016 campaign that awarded a total of $1.1 million to seven people trying to make change in their community, and Kind Causes, a grant program that gives out $10,000 each month to one social-impact group.
-In partnership with Harvard, it also runs a middle school and high school challenge for students to find ways to improve kindness on campus, and created a virtual experiment called “Pop Your Bubble,” a Facebook extension that pushes those kids to diversify their online friend circle.
+In partnership with Harvard, it also runs a middle school and high school challenge for students to find ways to improve kindness; it’s also created a virtual experiment called “Pop Your Bubble,” a Facebook extension that pushes people to diversify their online friend circle.

-On October 17, the Foundation announced its biggest bet yet, putting $20 million into Empatico, a video-conferencing and digital learning platform aimed at elementary schools that the foundation launched as a pilot in 2015.
+On October 17, the Foundation announced its biggest bet yet, putting $20 million into Empatico, a video-conferencing and digital learning platform aimed at elementary schools that the foundation launched as a pilot earlier this year.
 Empatico creates interactive lesson plans that schools across America and abroad can do together, expanding everyone’s understanding of differing cultures and social norms.
 Part of the money will come from Lubetzky’s shares in the company.

 “One of the most critical things we need to do in society is to develop critical thinking skills, emotional intelligence, and the ability for people to empathize with one another,” Lubetzky says.
 “The concept is to create a seamless, frictionless mechanism to allow classrooms across the world to connect with one another, kind of the way Airbnb or Uber help you find a ride or a place to stay, [we want] to very efficiently help teachers be able to frequently and easily connect [their classrooms] on a global basis to help narrow those gaps and help provide kids this amazing gift of being able to discover the world out of their own classrooms.”

-Note: Corrections: This article has been altered to reflect the following facts: Pop Your Bubble is for all Facebook users, not just kids; the Empatico pilot launched this year, not in 2015, and the foundation is not committed yet to spinning of Empatico into its own, full-fledged nonprofit.